Uber Vs. Lyft Driving In 2019

 Who should sign up for Lyft over Uber?

-If you live in or near a larger city (more than 500,000 people), and you plan on driving primarily in or near the city, consider signing up to drive for Lyft first.
+If you live in or near a larger city (more than 500,000 people), and you plan on driving primarily in or near the city, consider signing up to Drive With Lyft first.
 Drive until you complete the Lyft sign up bonus, and then sign up for Uber.

 Keep in mind that if you live in a suburb, but one that is close to a major urban center, you may be better off signing up for Lyft and heading into the city when you go online.
 Many drivers, especially full time drivers, live in a suburb, but will drive into San Francisco, or Chicago, or Boston, and work there.
 The reason they do this is that in every Uber & Lyft market in the country, the city is busier in the suburbs.
 It’s simply a question of population density.
 City centers have more people in a more confined area requesting rides.
 So, if you’re working in the city, you’ll get more ride requests with less downtime.